01 of 05

 Types of Pencils

 The colored pencils that work best with this technique are artist quality pencils.
 These are good quality colored pencils that have a high proportion of pigment which is held together in a binding agent.
 The mineral spirits break down the binding agent to release the pigments.
-I use Prisma Color pencils, although other artist quality pencils would work equally well.
+We use Prisma Color pencils, although other artist quality pencils would work equally well.

 Different colors give different results, so it is a good idea to try some sample pieces first to see how the end result looks.